 15. The Artist’s Way by Julia Cameron

 Many things that occur in life can rob a person of their creativity.
 Elizabeth Gilbert, the author of the book, “Eat, Pray, Love,” has only high praise for the book, “The Artist’s Way.”
 She gives this book credit for her ability to complete her memoir.

 16. Awaken The Giant Within by Anthony Robbins

 For over 30 years, Anthony Robbins has helped people take charge of their lives and move to a new level.
 This book is another tool that will help empower readers to reach a level of self-fulfillment.
-It doesn’t matter what level they start on; they will achieve even greater results once they read this book.

 He is a New York Times bestselling author, who lives in Palm Beach, Florida.

 17. The Obstacle Is The Way by Ryan Holiday

 This book is a gem collection of true stories to inspire anyone who is feeling frustrated with their life.
 It has become a classic.
 Among its fans are Arnold Schwarzenegger, LL Cool J, and the coaches of many professional sports teams.

 Stoicism is an ancient Greek philosophy that involves enduring pain or adversity with perseverance and resilience.
 The Stoics focus their attention on the things they can control rather than the things they can’t.
 Every obstacle is an opportunity to improve, grain strength, and become tough.

 18. Broken Open: How Difficult Times Can Help Us Grow by Elizabeth Lesser